mantidproject/mantid/dev-docs/source/MVPTutorial/ReceivingSignalFromView.rst

 The Presenter is initialised with the View and must be a member of the Presenter class.
-It is therefore possible to change the View by passing a different one to the presenter.
+It is therefore possible to change the View by passing a different one to the Presenter.
 For example you may want to have the widgets in a grid or in a table.
 The Presenter connects the custom signal from the View to its own function (``handleButton``).